 The Uber app gives you access to six price points of ridesharing service, each of which has different attributes:

-- UberXL.
-UberXL costs about 50% more than UberX, meaning it’s close to the price of a taxi.
+UberXL costs about 50% more than UberX, though pricing varies widely by jurisdiction.
 Vehicles are more spacious, mostly crossover SUVs and minivans, so they’re better for larger groups of people or smaller groups carrying lots of luggage.

-- Uber Black.
-This was Uber’s first service.
-It’s similar to a livery service and costs roughly double what UberX costs.
+This was actually Uber’s first service.
+It’s similar to a livery service and costs roughly double what UberX costs – though, again, rates are subject to local and demand-based variation.
 Typical vehicles include luxury sedans like Lincoln Town Car and Chrysler 300.

 Across all of these price points, Uber’s features include the following: